 VSEEs are responsible for adhering to the policies and procedures governing the administration of leave for federal employees.

 The IRS has ruled that appointments away from the VSEE's permanent home for more than one year are considered to be indefinite and living expenses are no longer deductible.
 NSF recommends that tax implications be discussed with a CPA or other tax advisor.
-For information on travel expenses, see Tax Treatment of Travel Expenses Incurred by NSF Rotators.

 Independent Research/Development (IR/D) Program